step-/i18n-table/README.md

 ## Examples and extras

 I have successfully used these tools with small to mid-sized shell scripting projects.
 My projects tend to have similar source tree structures for shell and markdown files.
 I wrote `make-pot.sh` - a script that generates a pot file using xgettext.sh.
+Alternatively, I use a `Makefile` for the same purpose.
+Both are included in the repo.
+You could adapt them for your own project.

 ### make-pot.sh